julianez/Player-Heights/README.md

 >As test framework it was selected Mocha, and for assertions the chai library is being used.
 >Nyc was added to the project to get coverage of the tests, to assure full coverage of the tests.

-## How to build and run the project
+## How to build and run the project with Docker

 To build the project execute the following docker command: